icoretech/helm/charts/pgbouncer/README.md

 ## Prerequisites

 - Kubernetes 1.20+
-- Helm 3.0+
+- Helm 3.10+

 ## Installing the Chart

-To install the chart with the release name `my-release`:
+To install the chart with the release name `my-pgbouncer`:

 ```bash
 helm repo add icoretech https://icoretech.github.io/helm